amafjarkasi/sitemap-ai-content-generator/readme.md

 - 📊 Real-time progress visualization
 - 🔄 Automatic rate limiting and retries
 - 📁 Organized output with timestamps
+- 🛠️ Keyword exclusion using an exclusion file

 ## Prerequisites